nicholasdower/rspec-console/README.md

   # Directories to watch for file changes.
 When a file changes, it will be reloaded like `load 'path/to/file'`.
   config.watch_dirs += ["app", "lib", "config"]

   # This block is invoked on startup.
-RSpec configuration must happen here so that it can be reloaded before each test run.
+RSpec configuration must happen here so that it can be cached and reloaded before each test run.
   config.configure_rspec do
     require './spec/spec_helper.rb'
   end